Renault Megane Sport Tourer estate - Practicality & boot space

 Whatever Renault calls it, the Sport Tourer is still technically an estate car, and it can’t compete with the 640-litre boot of the Skoda Octavia Estate, which transforms into a sofa-swallowing area with the seatbacks folded.
 The Sport Tourer isn’t a car for regularly carrying really bulky loads, but then again if you want a stylish touring car, the Octavia probably wouldn’t be your first choice, either.

-All models can now tow a braked trailer weighing up to 1,700kg, so a Megane Sport Tourer should be able to tow a larger caravan without any problems.
+All non-hybrid models can now tow a braked trailer weighing up to 1,700kg, so a Megane Sport Tourer should be able to tow a larger caravan without any problems.
+The E-Tech is severely restricted here, with towing limits of 528kg and 750kg for an unbraked and braked trailer respectively, which could be a dealbreaker for some buyers.